yogawithivana/yogawithivana.github.com/source/about/index.markdown

 <div class="columns">

 <p> My name is Ivana Demmel.
 I’m a yoga and mindfulness teacher and a mum to two lively little people who make me learn something new every day.
-I am also a movement therapist, passionate about barefoot shoes and rediscovering natural, real life movement, as opposed to exercise only.
+I am also a movement therapist, passionate about barefoot shoes and rediscovering natural, real world movement, as opposed to exercise only.
 I have a soft spot for independent films and cycling with babies and you can usually find me singing on our family tricycle.</p>

 <p class="centeredimage extra-margin-top extra-margin-top extra-margin-bottom"><img src="../images/yoga-feet.jpg" alt="practising yoga with my tiny one"></img></p>